Dance in Indonesia: The Hindu-Buddhist Era

-In Bali, dances has become the integral part of Hindu Balinese rituals.
-Experts believed that balinese dance derived from older dance tradition of Java.
+In Bali, dances have become an integral part of Hindu Balinese rituals.
+Experts believed that Balinese dance derived from the older dance tradition of Java.
 Friezes on East Javanese temples built during the 14th century show headdresses almost identical to those still being used for dances in Bali today.
-These represent a remarkable unbroken continuity of form at least 600 years old.
-Certain sacred dances are reserved and only performed during certain religious ceremony.
-Each Balinese dances have special functions, from sacred ritual dances performed only in Balinese temples such as sacred sanghyang dedari and Barong dance that involved trance, dance drama that retold the legends and popular stories such as legong and kecak, to the dance for welcoming guests such as pendet or social youth dance such as joged.
-The topeng dance also popular in Java and Bali, it often took story from Panji tales, originated from 12th century Kediri kingdom.
+These represent a remarkable unbroken continuity of form, at least 600 years old.
+Certain sacred dances are reserved and only performed during certain religious ceremonies.
+Each Balinese dances have special functions, from sacred ritual dances performed only in Balinese temples, such as sacred sanghyang dedari and Barong dance that involved trance, dance drama that retold the legends and popular stories, such as legong and kecak, to the dance for welcoming guests, such as pendet or social youth dance, such as joged.
+The topeng dance is also popular in Java and Bali; it often took its story from Panji tales, originated from 12th century Kediri kingdom.
 The notable topeng dances are topeng Cirebon dance, Sundanese topeng Priangan dance and topeng Bali dance.
 The Panji tales, telling the romance between Prince Panji Inu of the ancient Javanese kingdom of Jenggala with Princess Galuh Chandra Kirana of the neighboring kingdom of Kediri, continues to be a source of inspiration in both Javanese and Balinese dance traditions.